 - Have a letter of referral from current substance abuse treatment provider outlining client's progress in treatment and justification to this level of care

 - Be employed full-time and/or be a student

-Each resident will be expected to pay a fee of $475 per month, which covers rent, utilities, one hot meal per day and five hours of clinical services per week.
+Each resident will be expected to pay rent (women $350/month – men $450/month), which covers rent, utilities, one hot meal per day and clinical services.
 Residents will purchase their own food and personal care items.
 All linens and house wares will be provided.

-Funding provided by Wyoming Department of Health Mental Health & Substance Abuse Services Division.
+Funding provided by Wyoming Department of Health Behavioral Health Division.